digideskio/myJblog/contents/english/2015-08-06-vocabulary.md

 (of a person or action) not wise or sensible; foolish

 > it is unwise to rely on hearsay evidence.

+## wisdom

+**注意發音**

+n. 智慧

+the quality of having experience, knowledge, and good judgmentl the quality of being wise

+> a stoic is a person who combines the qualities of wisdom, upright dealing, and courage.

 ## rely